Payouts to bank accounts in Singapore

 General information

-To process a payout through Gate by using the Singapore Online Banking method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+To process a payout through Gate by using the Payouts to bank accounts in Singapore method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
 The full sequence and special aspects of payout processing are provided below.

-1. A customer initiates a payout by using the Singapore Online Banking method in the web service.
+1. A customer initiates a payout by using the Payouts to bank accounts in Singapore method in the web service.

 2. The web service sends the request for processing the payout by using Gate to the specified ecommpay URL.